collapsed-stacks/startups/questions/11925/hire-employee-in-another-country.md

 - posted by: [Ricky Singh](https://stackexchange.com/users/10135352/ricky-singh) on 2017-01-29
 - score: 0

-<p>You may want to use freelancer websites like UpWork to hire people in those locations.
-At least this will provide some protection for you based on not being familiar with the local employment laws. </p>
+You may want to use freelancer websites like UpWork to hire people in those locations.
+At least this will provide some protection for you based on not being familiar with the local employment laws.